Vincent, E., & Crisan, D. What our second measurement says about misinformation on major platforms in Europe.

 Findings

-- TikTok has the highest mis/disinformation prevalence among the platforms measured, at ~25% of exposure-weighted posts.
+- TikTok shows the highest mis/disinformation prevalence at approximately 25% of exposure-weighted posts.

-- TikTok’s prevalence rose by ~5 percentage points between the first and second measurement rounds.
+- TikTok’s prevalence rose by roughly 5 percentage points between the first and second measurement rounds.

 Connections